Rice paddies in Sapa, Vietnam

 The best way to see Ha Long Bay is by a cruise around the islands – most tours are two or three days long.

-Ha Long Bay tours typically involve attractions like seeing caves and fishing villages and activities like kayaking and swimming.
+Ha Long Bay tours typically involve attractions like caves and fishing villages and activities like kayaking and swimming.

-The best boats also include entertainment, fantastic food, cooking lessons, spas, and helpful guides.
+The boats are either luxurious, with features rivaling five-star hotels, or backpacker-friendly and great for parties.
+The best boats include entertainment, fantastic food, cooking lessons, spas, and helpful guides.

-Ha Long Bay is very touristy, but its sheer beauty makes it one of the best things to do in Vietnam.
+Ha Long Bay is one of the country's top tourist attractions, and its sheer beauty also makes it one of the best things to do in Vietnam.
+You can book your bus, train, and ferry tickets online.

 4. Ninh Binh

-Ha Long Bay’s cousin on land, Ninh Binh is also home to dramatic limestone pillars, but jutting out of the land rather than the sea.
+Ha Long Bay's cousin on land, Ninh Binh, is also home to dramatic limestone mountains and pillars, but jutting out of the ground rather than the sea.
+While tourism in Ninh Binh is increasing, it is still relatively quiet here.

 5. Phong Nha

-Visiting Soon Dong would be a once in a lifetime opportunity – it is nine kilometers in length and is home to jungles, beaches, and rivers – but it’s not for the faint-hearted, at all.
+This area is home to the world's largest cave, Soon Dong.
+Visiting Soon Dong would be a once-in-a-lifetime opportunity.
+It's nine kilometers long and home to jungles, beaches, and rivers, but it's not for the faint-hearted.

 Tours involve climbing and abseiling, hiking in complete darkness, and other hair-raising activities.
-And if you run into a problem deep in Soon Dong – you have to sort it yourself.
+And if you run into a problem deep in Soon Dong – you have to sort it out yourself.

 However, there are plenty of caves worth exploring in Phong Nha, including Phong Nha Cave, Paradise Cave, and Dark Cave.